wellingtonmapise/VR_Travel/README.md

 ## Overview

 This project aims to recommend virtual reality (VR) travel experiences based on the user's current emotional state.
-It utilizes web scraping techniques to fetch YouTube video titles and links related to specific emotions such as sadness, disgust, anger, anticipation, fear, enjoyment, trust, and surprise.
-The scraped data is then presented to the user, allowing them to explore virtual experiences that match their emotional needs and preferences.
+It utilizes Selenium for web automation to fetch YouTube video titles and links related to specific emotions such as sadness, disgust, anger, anticipation, fear, enjoyment, trust, and surprise.
+The fetched data is then presented to the user in an HTML format, allowing them to explore virtual experiences that match their emotional needs and preferences.

 ## Usage